filips123/PWAsForFirefox/README.md

 ## Usage

 **TLDR**: Install [the browser extension](https://addons.mozilla.org/firefox/addon/pwas-for-firefox/) and follow in-browser installation instructions.
-Check [the repository wiki](https://github.com/filips123/PWAsForFirefox/wiki) for simple usage instructions.
+You can read [the documentation website](https://pwasforfirefox.filips.si/) for usage instructions.

 For detailed and more technical documentation how to set up, use and develop the project, see the READMEs of the native and extension part: